hensden/kickstart/content/project/Honors-Research/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["c++"]`
-tags = ["computer vision", "python", "image processing", "deep learning"]
+tags = ["computer-vision", "python", "image-processing", "deep-learning"]

 # Project summary to display on homepage.
 summary = "Designed an expressiveness classifier from upper body pose (video) and audio recordings of meetings using a dual-input CNN.
 Generated indexed summaries by combining the 2 phases.
 Worked on developing a room description application for blind users."